ucodery/packaging-python-in-2022/index.rst

 .. note::

    * not every pyproject.toml must have a build-system.
 But all projects *should* have a pyproject.toml and *should* specify the build-backend even if nothing else
-   * bulid-system.requires can be empty, but really how is that ever going to work?

 .. nextslide::